hpusset/-elrc-share-client/README.md

 - `logout`
 ## Resource Retrieval
 #### Available Commands
+- `list`
 - `getj`
 - `getx`
 - `download`

 ### Resource Access Authorization
 - *Administrators*: all resources
 - *ELRC Reviewers*: all resources
 - *EC members*: all published, ingested and own resources
 - *Simple editors*: own resources
 - *Contributors*: no resources

+### `list`
+Returns a list of all resources accessible by the user.
+The returned information for each resource consists of the following tab delimited values:

+1. The resource id
+2. The resource name
+3. The resource's publication status

+**Options**

+ `--my`: Returns all resources that the user owns (has no effect for simple editors).

+**Examples**

+    # List all accessible resources
+    list

+    # List own resources
+    list --my

 ### `getj`
 Returns a json representation of a resource or a list of resources